 Cutting back vegetation

-Occasionally, with help from friends with a chainsaw, we are able to clear trees that have fallen across the path.
-For huge trees we rely on the council’s work team.
+Occasionally, with help from friends with a chainsaw, we clear fallen trees.

 Improving drainage

-A path may be muddy with detritus washed down from above which needs scraping off.
-If water is running over the path we can create ditches and drains, or even divert water courses.
+A path may be muddy with detritus which we scrape off.
+Where water is running over the path we create ditches and drains, or even divert water courses.
 Azads, spades, shovels and mattocks are the tools for this work.

 Widening and improving path surfaces